PivotMarketsAI/.github/profile/README.md

 **AI workflow automation, grant intelligence, workforce transformation, and enterprise AI implementation.**

-Pivot Markets International, LLC is a US-based company building AI-powered tools for American businesses, workforce agencies, and municipalities.
+Pivot Markets International, LLC is a US-based company building AI-powered tools for American and international continental businesses, workforce agencies, and municipalities.
 We provide training, consultation, and workflow implementation for organizations adopting AI across multiple industries.

 ## About

 We started with a simple problem: general contractors in the US are losing money because their financial data lives in disconnected systems.
-That problem led us to build CashFlowSmart — a financial operating system that connects estimating, invoicing, bookkeeping, and cash flow forecasting into one platform.
+That problem led us to build CashFlowSmart — a financial operating system that connects estimating, invoicing, bookkeeping, and predictive cash flow forecasting into one platform.

 From there, we expanded into a broader mission.
 Small businesses, workforce agencies, libraries, and local governments across the US are all struggling with the same challenge: they know AI matters, but they have no idea how to implement it without burning money on tools nobody knows how to use.